artificial-intelligence-class/artificial-intelligence-class.github.io/index.md

 <div class="alert alert-success" markdown="1">
-Interestred in joining the class in the Fall?
-To get a permit, [you can sign yourself up for the waitlist](https://forms.cis.upenn.edu/waitlist/index.php) now.
-You do **not** need to contact the instructor to request permission to register.
+The Fall 2019 class is full.
+But [you can sign yourself up for the waitlist](https://forms.cis.upenn.edu/waitlist/index.php) if you'd like to try to get a spot.
 </div>